dscao/hassio-addons/README.md

-# npc Home Assistant add-ons
+# dscao Home Assistant add-ons

 This is a collection of Home Assistant add-ons that work with [npc](https://github.com/ehang-io/nps/releases).